-However, at the dates indicated below, total delinquency rates varied widely by loan type as shown in the following Table:
+However, delinquency rates can be seasonal.
+At March 31, 2012, the delinquency rate by principal amount of FFEL Program loans was 15% compared to 19% at March 31, 2011.
+In addition, at the dates indicated below, total delinquency rates varied widely by loan type as shown in the following Table: